Stone Soup: A Recipe for Organisational Change

 The team above was struggling to get the information they needed from senior leadership prior to starting a new project.
 They were busy (of course) and didn’t have time to go back to their leaders for clarification.
 They had a project kick-off document, it just wasn’t meeting their needs.

-I told a story about a team who created a simple “fill in the blank” style template for new projects and we started talking about what we woud put in our own.
+I told a story about a team who created a simple “fill in the blank” style template for new projects and we started talking about what we would put in our own.
 Within a few minutes one team member had started sketching and went off to build a prototype.

 The next day, he had created a beautiful example presentation that he wished they’d had at the start of their project.
 He’d found information related to the project from across the web and even gone digging within the company and talking to folks to find the additional info they needed – a task that previously seemed impossible!